-The neuroscience program allow students to explore the nervous system and its contributions to human and animal behavior.
-Students in this program are encouraged to attain a solid understanding of the underlying concepts, to develop skills in experimental design and data analysis, to approach problems and tasks logically, creatively and critically, to become knowledgeable of theory used in the current literature, and to become proficient in using methodology commonly employed in research in neuroscience.
+The neuroscience program allows students to explore the nervous system and its contributions to human and animal behavior.
+Students in this program are encouraged to attain a solid understanding of the underlying concepts, to develop skills in experimental design and data analysis, to approach problems and tasks logically, creatively, and critically, to become knowledgeable of theory used in the current literature, and to become proficient in using methodology commonly employed in research in neuroscience.

 This program takes an interdisciplinary approach to neuroscience and integrates information from both biology and psychology.
 The neuroscience major or minor coupled with a major in biology or psychology provides an excellent background to pursue varied career opportunities.
 For information about specific courses offered, please see our Academic Catalogue.

 Over the last fifteen years, the Biology and Psychology Departments have acquired more than $800,000 in new instrumentation through federal grants and college expenditures.
 Of this amount, approximately $250,000 has been used to acquire specialized instrumentation for neuroscience education and student research.
 This modern instrumentation includes five multi-channel and eight single-channel computer controlled electrophysiological recording stations for intracellular and extracellular neural recording as well as multimodal physiological recording, micromanipulation and microinjection systems, two glass microelectrode pullers, a multichannel system for computerized spike-train extraction and analysis, ten rodent behavioral conditioning and monitoring stations interfaced to central stimulus presentation/data collection computers, and two stereotaxic stations for rodent surgery and electrode positioning.